alexnaylor99/Random-Name-Generator/README.md

 ```

 Follow the prompts to provide a name and the number of examples to generate.
+The script will also pick one of the results as their favourite.

 ## Sample Output
 Here is an example of the output that the script generates:

 ```
 Please provide a first name:john